 Shhhh here comes the Sandman. … More Sandman, A Horror Poem

 It was a long time ago that I found myself at peace in the night.
-I’ve always preferred rainy days to the sunlight.
-I read a lot about vampires and ancient history. … More The Night Impaled
+I’ve always preferred rainy days to the sunlight. … More The Night Impaled

 There are not many monsters that scares me, however, when it comes to the Sandman I feel quite disturbed.